 A correct briefing to the passengers is essential for the safety of the flight.
-Passengers receive this briefing from the pilot during any stage of preparation prior to take off.
+Passengers receive this briefing from the pilot before take off.
 Correct landing position (see Chap 4.5.3) and emergency positions (see Chap 3.1.1) are to be physically demonstrated.
 Pilot ensures the briefing was well received and understood.

+1 5 5 in the construction of the second way well received and and ended to be.
 Dos: Follow the pilot's instruction at all times.
 Stay clear of the inflation fan.

-Before landing:

-Stow all loose object such as cameras.
+Before landing: Stow all loose object such as cameras.
 Adopt the landing position.

-On landing:

-Hold on to rope handles to maintain this position.
+On landing: Hold on to rope handles to maintain this position.
 Stay low in the basket and bend knees.
 Heads always below the upper rim of the basket.
 Keep feet flat on the basket floor.
 Keep hands and arms within the basket.
 Watch the progress of the landing and brace for the touch-down.
 Be aware that the basket on landing may tip over and drag along the ground.
 Remain in the basket until instructed to leave by the pilot.
 Don'ts: Hold onto the fuel hoses or interfere with the control lines, burner controls or fuel cylinder valves.
 Interfere with any of the balloon controls.
 Smoke in the balloon or within 30 m (100 ft) of the basket.
 Throw anything from the basket.
 Touch the door and partitions or securing carabiners.

-On landing:

-Wrap their arms around the burner support rods.
+On landing: Wrap their arms around the burner support rods.
 Leave the basket before instructed to do so by the pilot.

-It is dangerous to rely on a passenger to assist with the deflation line, fuel system, or as navigator or obstacle spotter during the flight or during the landing.
+It is dependent to value on a processor to provide with the deflation line. fuel system, or as providentary or WARNING It is dangerous to rely on a passenger to assist with the deflation line, fuel system, or as navigator or obstacle spotter during the flight or during the landing.
 These are pilot responsibilities which should not be delegated to persons without balloon piloting experience and without authority to act on their own judgment.

-Do not allow any part of the body, including hands, to wrap around the upright poles on landings.

-There is a risk of personal injury if an unexperienced person (e.g. passenger) is asked to help with the balloon handling before TakeOFF or after landing.
+WARNING Do not allow any part of the body, including hands, to wrap around the upright poles on landings.
+There is a risk of personal injury if an unexperienced person (e.g. passenger) is asked to help with the WARNING balloon handling before TakeOFF or after landing.
 If you do so always provide to such person detailed instruction which includes means of minimizing of the associated risks.